 Looking for a short haircut that’s not too short or too long?
 Don’t bob it, lob it!
-With certain hairstyles for short hair, the beauty is definitely in the details; most women find more value with a cut that looks great in its own right, but also offers a myriad of styling options should the need arise.
-If this is your concern, a lob is the perfect look for you.
-If your lob is just long enough to wear up, you can even pull it up into a bun or ponytail.
+With certain hairstyles for short hair, the beauty is definitely in the details; most women find more value with a cut that looks great in its own right but also offers a myriad of styling options should the need arise.
+If this is your concern, a lob is a perfect look for you.

 8. Tousled Pixie